-The objective of the GVIRF is to serve as scientific forum that will:
+The objective of the GVIRF is to serve as a forum to:

 - track progress and discuss obstacles related to priority vaccine research and development;

-- identify actions recommended to be taken by the research and development community in the area of vaccines and immunization research, and
+- identify gaps, opportunities and actions for the research and development (R&D) community in the areas of vaccines and immunization;

-- create an opportunity for networking among the vaccine research and immunization community.
+- create an opportunity for networking and collaboration among the vaccine R&D and immunization communities; and

-As endorsed by the Decade of Vaccines Collaboration Leadership Council and the Strategic Advisory Group of Experts on Immunization in 2012, the GVAP R&D reporting will be done every two years by the GVIRF and will look at:
+As endorsed by the Decade of Vaccines Collaboration Leadership Council and the WHO Strategic Advisory Group of Experts (SAGE), the GVAP research reporting is conducted every two years by the GVIRF and looks at:

 - expanding capabilities of engagement with end-users,

 - enabling development of new vaccines,

-- accelerating development, licensing and uptake of vaccines, and
+- accelerating development, licensing and update of vaccines, and

 - improving programme efficiencies and increasing coverage.